Non-Bloch Band Theory of Non-Hermitian Systems

-The trajectory of $\beta_2$ and $\beta_3$ satisfying the condition $\left|\beta_2\right|=\left|\beta_3\right|$ determines the generalized Brillouin zone $C_\beta$, and it is shown in Fig.~\ref{fig:SSH}~(b)-(d) for various values of the parameters.
+The trajectory of $\beta_2$ and $\beta_3$ satisfying the condition $\left|\beta_2\right|=\left|\beta_3\right|$ determines the generalized Brillouin zone $C_\beta$, and it is shown in Figs.~\ref{fig:SSH}(b)-\ref{fig:SSH}(d) for various values of the parameters.
 It always forms a loop enclosing the origin on the complex plane.
 Nonetheless, we do not have a rigorous proof that $C_{\beta}$ is always a single loop encircling the origin.
 We find some features of $C_\beta$.
-Firstly, our result does not depend on whether $\left|\beta\right|$ is larger or smaller than unity, as opposed to the suggestions in the previous works~\cite{Yao2018,Liu2019}; in Fig.~\ref{fig:SSH}~(d-2), $\left|\beta\right|$ takes both the values more than and less than 1.
-Secondly, $C_\beta$ can be a unit circle even for non-Hermitian cases, for example when $t_1=t_3=\gamma_2=0$.
-Finally, $C_\beta$ can have cusps, corresponding to the cases with three solutions share the same absolute value~\cite{SM}.
+First, our result does not depend on whether $\left|\beta\right|$ is larger or smaller than unity, as opposed to the suggestions in previous works~\cite{Yao2018,Liu2019}; in Fig.~\ref{fig:SSH}(d-2), $\left|\beta\right|$ takes both values more than 1 and values less than 1.
+Second, $C_\beta$ can be a unit circle even for non-Hermitian cases; for example, when $t_1=t_3=\gamma_2=0$.
+Finally, $C_\beta$ can have cusps, corresponding to the cases where three solutions share the same absolute value~\cite{SM}.

-We calculate the winding number $w$ for the Hamiltonian Eq.~(\ref{eq13}).
+We calculate the winding number $w$ for the Hamiltonian ${\cal H}(\beta)$.
 Thanks to the chiral symmetry, $w$ can be defined as~\cite{SM}